834th Airlift Division: Siege of Khe Sanh

 On 5 February, a division-controlled C-130 from the 345th Tactical Airlift Squadron transporting ammunition and a medical evacuation team to Khe Sanh was hit by a shell that ignited ammunition boxes in the cargo compartment.
 The crew fought the fire while the pilot Lt.
 Col. Howard Dallman, backed up the plane to an area at the far end of the runway, where, if the ammunition exploded, it would not destroy the runway and support facilities nearby.
 The crew extinguished the fire and helped offload the ammo boxes without further damage.
 Lt.
 Col Dallman, received the Air Force Cross for his actions.

 By 7 February, seven C-130s had received battle damage approaching or on the ground at Khe Sanh.
 Seventh Air Force decided the Hercules was too valuable an asset to risk in landings there, except for four high priority missions.
 Although air drops by the planes continued, for the next month, missions requiring landings were limited to those carried out by the 315th Wing's Providers or the 483d Wing's Caribous.
 Hercules aircraft continued to deliver cargo using the Container Delivery System and LAPES.
 LAPES deliveries, however damaged the runway, although the damage was limited to the far end of the runway and did not impede C-123s.
-When equipment for LAPES ran into short supply, the 834th was able to scrounge ten sets of the abandoned Ground Proximity Extraction System, which used cables and arresting hooks to extract cargo from low flying cargo planes and install them at Khe Sanh.
+When equipment for LAPES ran into short supply, the 834th was able to scrounge ten sets of the abandoned Ground Proximity Extraction System, which used cables and arresting hooks to extract cargo from low flying cargo planes, and installed them at Khe Sanh.

 Division losses at Khe Sanh amounted to three C-123s, plus one C-130 lost after the siege had been officially lifted.